 Notes

-1 This is a compilation of the Gaming and Wagering Commission Act 1987 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 2 November 2007 of the Gaming and Wagering Commission Act 1987 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table